fuseai-fellowship/Sambodhan-AI-Powered-Grievance-Redressal-System-for-Local-Governance/docs/retraining_classifier.md

-# Continuous Learning System for Sambodhan AI

-## Architecture for Model Retraining with Hugging Face Spaces & Docker
+# Architecture for Model Retraining with Hugging Face Spaces & Docker

 This document outlines a production-ready system for continuously improving the Urgency and Department classification models using real-world feedback, leveraging **Hugging Face Spaces** with **Docker** for automated, on-demand CPU and GPU-based model retraining.